15 Types of Animals That Eat Crickets

 Still, skinks are one of the less well-known species on our list of animals that eat crickets.

-Large omnivorous reptile skinks devour almost anything they can get their hands on.
+Large, omnivorous reptile skinks devour almost anything they can handle.

 It is well known that skinks consume plant, animal, and insect debris.

-Their meals typically appear to be a large mixture of numerous different items.
+Their meals typically consist of a mixture of numerous different items.
 Vegetables, fruits, and leafy greens are typically found on skink platters.

 Additionally, they will include some form of insect protein, like crickets, and animal protein, like chicken or eggs.